richmulhern/php_sdk/README.md

 ##Usage

 The PHP SDK includes classes for each series of web services and a complete class that includes a method for each Core API.
-To make a service call instantiate the complete class or the class for the service you want to use with the URL of environment to call and a configuration array.
+To make a service call, instantiate the complete class or the class for the service you want to use with the URL of environment to call and a configuration array.
 Each API call is made as a method on your class.
-A successful call will return an array.
+A successful call will return an array with 'error_code' and 'error_msg' keys and values of 0 and OK.
-If there are no errors the result should return an error_code of 0 and error_msg of "OK".

 ```php
 require_once('class/ariabillingcomplete.php');